-This safeguarding policy outlines how Kingsmead and Newton's Walk (the school) will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.
+This safeguarding policy outlines how Respect Collaboration of Schools (the School) will safeguard and promote children's welfare to keep our learners safe from abuse, neglect, and exploitation.

 The policy applies to all adults, including volunteers, governors/trustees, supply staff and contractors working in or on behalf of the setting.
 The main body of the policy is split into procedural and strategic sections to distinguish between safeguarding policy and procedure